January 13, 2022

-Create a video marketing strategy that captivates and converts, using our best practices.
+Create a video marketing strategy that captivates and converts.

 In an all-virtual year, video reigned supreme: Businesses uploaded 88% more videos in 2020—and consumers tuned in.
 They watched 12.2 billion minutes of video last year—or 23,211 years’ worth of content—according to HubSpot's Not Another State of Marketing Report.